 3. Label the container with the patient's full name exactly as it appears on the test requisition.

-4. Ensure that the specimen container is tightly closed to prevent leakage during transport.
+4. Ensure the container is tightly closed to prevent leakage during transport.

 5. Transport the container to the laboratory within two hours.
-If transportation or analysis cannot occur within this time period, refrigerate the urine.
+If this is not possible, refrigerate the urine.

-Instruct the patient to void before retiring at night and discard specimen.
-On arising the next morning the patient should void and collect the urine specimen.
-Have the patient deliver the specimen to your office for transport to MLHL or bring the specimen to an MLHL collection facility.
-If using an MLHL collection site, please instruct the patient to bring a completed test requisition and to indicate that the specimen is a "first morning" specimen.
+Instruct the patient to void before retiring and discard the specimen.
+On arising, collect and deliver the specimen to your office or an MLHL collection facility.
+Indicate the specimen is a “first morning” sample.

 1. Obtain an appropriate specimen container from MLHL.